Anshukundu004/Car-Purchase-prediction-/README.md

 ## 📌 How to Use
 1.Access the model: https://colab.research.google.com/drive/1hs50za7hjDE__s3cjRDLjfKCFJqLOHLi?usp=sharing

 Open the Google Colab Notebook.

-Upload car_purchase_data.csv if required.

 Run the notebook step by step to train the model and visualize results.